helidon-io/helidon/docs/mp/lra.md

 5. Asserting LRA state in coordinator
 <!--@mdc :: -->

+LRA testing feature has the following default configuration:

 - port: `0` - coordinator is started on random port(Helidon LRA participant is
   capable to discover test coordinator automatically)
 - bind-address: `localhost` - bind address of the coordinator